NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 storage section.

-Both AWS and Azure charge based on the usage, as a pay-as-you-go model like your electricity bill.
-GCP charges on allocated storage, so whether the storage is used or not, the project will pay for the provisioned capacity.
+Both AWS and Azure charge based on the usage, as a pay-as-you-go model like your electric bill. **GCP charges on allocated storage, so whether the storage is used or not, the project pays for the provisioned capacity.**

 The default provisioned capacity of Google Cloud contrib file system is 2.5 TiB, costs $768.00 per month.
 The contrib volume can be removed from a project by request, email to rdhpcs.cloud.help@noaa.gov [ OTRS ticket on RDHPCS help.]

-**Reference on data egress charges:**
+Reference on data egress charges
+""""""""""""""""""""""""""""""""

 AWS